bboynam99/Trails/README.md

 ## TODO list:
 - visual effect related to teleport (not sure what i'd like yet)
 - possible memory leak server side.
+- doesn't work on mobile
+- doesn't work on IE